 There are several treatments available to repair the damage caused by a dental cavity.
-Mesa dentists Dr. LeSueur and Dr. Dodaro will recommend the appropriate option based on the extent of decay present in your tooth.
+Mesa dentists Dr. Scott LeSueur, Dr. Charles Dodaro and Dr. Glenn LeSueur will recommend the appropriate option based on the extent of decay present in your tooth.
 These options include:

 When the decay from a cavity is extensive, a dental crown can be an option to repair the damage and protect your tooth.
-Dr. LeSueur and Dr. Dodaro will remove the decayed portion of your tooth and then cover it with a dental crown.
+Drs of Smiles will remove the decayed portion of your tooth and then cover it with a dental crown.

 If you do not treat your cavity for a long period of time, the nerve or pulp of the tooth dies.
 If this happens then the next treatment option will be a root canal to save the tooth.
 Our Mesa dentists will clean the center of the tooth and the root and remove any decay and the dead pulp tissue that is present.
 Your tooth’s root will then be filled with a sealing material and a dental crown will be placed on top for protection.